jmrichardson/tuneta/README.md

   </a>
 </p>

 TuneTA optimizes a broad set of technical indicators to maximize its correlation to a user defined target variable.
 The set of tuned indicators can be reduced by choosing the most correlated with the target while minimizing correlation with each other.
-TuneTA maintains its state of tuned indicators identically add to multiple data sets (train, validation, test).
+TuneTA maintains its state to add each tuned indicator to multiple data sets (train, validation, test).

 ### Features